podenv/podenv/docs/discussions/dhall-configuration.md

 }
 ```

-The above example is incorrect because an Env needs an image attribute:
+The above example is incorrect because the `image` attribute name is misspelled:

 ```dhall
 {- ./test.dhall -}